Tutorial | Model overrides#

 Once you’ve checked the model results after each training, you can decide which model to deploy.
 Here, we’re deploying the random forest model from session 1, before editing the override rules.
 To do so:

-From the top navigation bar, go back to the Visual Analyses menu and select the Quick modeling of Price on cars_training analysis.
+From the Machine Learning menu of the top navigation bar, go back to the Visual ML page and select the Quick modeling of Price on cars_training analysis.

 In the Result tab, click on the Random forest model from session 1.